 Of all the restaurants featured on this list, Wanda’s Pie in the Sky was probably the toughest to choose only one iconic item from.
 Why?
 Because they make so many delicious varieties of pie, including vegan and gluten-free options.
-Buuuuut there’s something about the way the brown sugar praline topping and that hit of tanginess from the peaches just seduces your taste buds.
+Buuuuut there’s something about the way the brown sugar praline topping and that hit of tanginess from the peaches on the Peach Praline Pie that just seduces your taste buds.

 Iconic Kensington Rating: 6/10 — a tasty treat from a must-visit bakeshop/café

 How could I not love a meal named after one of the most iconic rappers of all time?
 Before the city’s fried chicken scene exploded, there was the Dirty Bird Chicken & Waffles in Kensington.

 Often credited as the spot that started it all, Dirty Bird’s standout item is the ODB: boneless dark meat, buttered maple syrup and their signature dirty sauce packed on a house-made waffle.
 So anytime someone asks me if I want to go get this, just like ODB, I respond: “Come on, baby, baby, come on!”